hukaixuan2017/doc-user/content/customers/customer-user-administration.rst

 Customer User Administration
 ============================

-A record of who your company deals with requires more information about that individual: Physical location, for shipping and billing purposes, as well as contact information for email and phone contact.
+A record of who your company deals with requires more information about that individual: physical location for shipping and billing purposes, as well as contact information for email and phone contact.

 OTRS offers a great way to save individual information about contacts within organizations which your company serves.
 You can add as many personal connections into OTRS as needed.